Say Bye Bye to Drugs - Workout Is The New High with Björn Borg

-The Swedish sport wear brand Björn Borg opened a revolutionary pop-up store in Amsterdam where people could swap drugs for sportswear, how amazing is that?
-The purpose of the pop-up store is to make people understand that you don’t need drugs to get high – the same feel-good substances are released in your brain when you work out.
+The Swedish sportswear brand Björn Borg opened a revolutionary pop-up store in Amsterdam where people could swap drugs for clothing.
+Pardon?
+I hear you say.
+Stick with us, all will make sense very soon.
+The purpose of the pop-up store was to make people understand that you don’t need drugs to get high, the same feel-good substances are released in your brain when you work out, and exercising is much better for us than drugs.

-The brand wants to inspire more people to work out and therefore recently launched the concept ”Chase the Exerhighs”.
-The concept focuses on the hypnotizing euphoria and joy of exercise to make people understand what is happening with the brain and body when exercising.
+The brand wants to inspire more people to workout and launched their new campaign ‘Chase the Exerhighs’.
+The concept focuses on the hypnotizing euphoria and joy of exercise, and make people understand what happens to their body during and after working out.

 Exercise affects the level of endocannabinoids, endorphins, dopamine, and serotonin in your brain.
 The